Table of Contents

 What causes a COVID-19 infection?

-Humans first get a coronavirus from contact with animals.
-Then, it can spread from human to human.
-Health officials do not know what animal caused COVID-19.
+Humans first got the coronavirus from contact with an infected animal.
+Then, it spread from human to human.

 The COVID-19 virus can be spread through contact with certain bodily fluids, such as droplets in a cough.
 It might also be caused by touching something an infected person has touched and then touching your hand to your mouth, nose, or eyes.

 How is COVID-19 diagnosed?